📖Table of contents

 • Annex 8 : example of a practical Bilan Carbone® case

-• Annex 9 : set of resources for Stakeholder engagement: the use or not of these resources is flexible and for the use of the project lead: outreach on climate issues, the Bilan Carbone® Collage, communication guide, classification of organisation profiles or other recommended formats.
+• Annex 9 : set of resources for stakeholder engagement: the use or not of these resources is flexible and at the disposal of the project lead: outreach on climate issues, the Bilan Carbone® Collage, communication guide, classification of organisation profiles or other recommended formats.

-• Annex 10 : set of resources for taking action: the use or not of these resources is flexible and for the use of the project lead: blank action sheet, monitoring system.
+• Annex 10 : set of resources for taking action: the use or not of these resources is flexible and at the disposal of the project lead: blank action sheet, monitoring system.

 • Annex 11 : set of resources for reporting and evaluation: letter of commitment, blank evaluation report.